Badgerati/Pode/docs/Functions/Core/Server.md

 ## Description

-The `Server` function is the most important function throughout all of Pode, as it's the only function that is mandatory in your scripts.
-Within the scriptblock supplied to the `Server` is where you place all of your main server logic - routes, timers, middleware, etc.
+The `server` function is the most important function throughout all of Pode, as it's the only function that is mandatory in your scripts.
+The scriptblock you supply to the `server` is where you place all of your main server logic - routes, timers, middleware, etc.

 !!! warning
-    You can only have one `Server` declared within your script
+    You can only have one `server` declared within your script

 ## Examples